ChrisTerBeke/terraform-playground/terraform/blogs/gcp-vm-ssh/README.md

 # How to create a VM with SSH enabled on GCP

+> The blog post is available at the [Binx.io website](https://binx.io/blog/2022/01/07/how-to-create-a-vm-with-ssh-enabled-on-gcp/).

 Sometimes you need a quick Linux environment to try something out.
 While a tool like Google Cloud Shell works perfectly fine for this purpose, it's much more fun to dive into some Terraform code and learn something along the way!